jhayer/tutorials/docs/git_rstudio.md

 ## Step 9: Branches, Forks and Pull requests

-If you are interested in learning more about how to collaborate on GitHub, I suggest that you have a look at parts IV and V (chapters 21 to 27) of [http://happygitwithr.com](http://happygitwithr.com).
+If you are interested in learning more about how to collaborate on GitHub, I suggest that you have a look at parts IV, V and VI (chapters 20 to 30) of [http://happygitwithr.com](http://happygitwithr.com).

 You might also check some [GitHub documentation](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/)